 Your well water quality can change with weather and seasonal changes.
 If you experience a sudden drought, changes in the surrounding water table or aquifer, or an increase in local water demand, you should call Travco!
 All of these could change your water quality.
 We will come and do a new water test!

-Nitrates are found in well water from nearby septic systems, manure storage areas, feedlots or farm fields.
+Nitrates Nitrates are found in well water from nearby septic systems, manure storage areas, feedlots or farm fields.
 Certain types of wells are more susceptible to nitrates, and if you have damaged or leaking casings or fittings, your well can be at a higher risk.
+According to the Illinois EPA, it is especially important that mothers-to-be and infants less than 6 months old guard against nitrates in their drinking and cooking water, because too much nitrate in drinking water can cause blue baby syndrome in infants.
+This condition, which is a result of the blood not being able to transport oxygen, causes asphyxiation!

 These elements are just the starting point, but luckily they help us point the way.